 Some mental health conditions are connected directly to substance use disorders.
-In fact, there is strong evidence that co-occurring disorders are quite common among those who have addiction issues.
-Anxiety and addiction are two such dual diagnoses that tend to coincide together, compounding the healing journey.
-However, with the dual diagnosis treatment, clients can go on to live a happy and fulfilled life.
+In fact, there is strong evidence that co-occurring disorders (when someone struggles with both a substance use disorder and a mental health issue) are quite common among those who have addiction issues.
+Anxiety and addiction are two conditions that tend to coincide together, compounding the healing journey.
+However, through dual diagnosis treatment, clients can go on to live a happy and fulfilled life.
+At Tides Edge Detox, we understand that addiction is a multifaceted disease.
+It has physical effects as well as psychological and emotional aspects.
+Entering a detox program is the first step to addressing addiction and beginning the healing process.
+However, when individuals also have an underlying mental health issue or have one grow out of their addiction, dual diagnosis treatment is necessary.

 Why are Anxiety and Addiction Connected?